Mattel Inc (MAT)

 Current ratio = Total current assets ÷ Total current liabilities

-The current ratio for Mattel Inc has shown fluctuations over the past few quarters.
-The current ratio measures the company's ability to pay its short-term obligations with its current assets.
-A ratio above 1 indicates that the company has more current assets than current liabilities.
+The current ratio of Mattel Inc has shown fluctuations over the past few years, ranging from 1.47 to 2.58.
+Generally, a current ratio above 1 indicates that the company has more current assets than current liabilities, which implies a strong ability to cover its short-term obligations.